bvlj/android_vendor_lineage_health/docs/product_document.md

 # Privacy

-HealthStore takes cues from the Trust interface and Privacy Guard.
+CareCache takes cues from the Trust interface and Privacy Guard.
 Access to different categories of data have their own separate Android [runtime permissions](https://developer.android.com/training/permissions/requesting).
 Even if an app is granted access through standard permissions, apps can still be blacklisted from selected metrics by users.